 So what does God mean when he promises we will lack no good thing?

 Healing can be good, but so can lack of healing.

 If God is our greatest good, then what makes something good is whether it brings us more of God.
-So being healed of a sickness can be good since it can bring us more of God by showing us his power, mercy, and goodness.
-But not being healed can also be good since it, too, can bring us more of God by bringing us even more nearness to him.
+So being healed of a sickness can be good because it can bring us more of God by showing us his power, mercy, and goodness.
+But not being healed can also be good since it, too, can bring us more of God by drawing us even closer to him.

 Why Am I Disappointed?

-When I feel disappointed by God it’s because at that moment there’s something I’m longing for more than him, whether it be healing, employment, a child, a wife.
-As good as healing, employment, children, and marriage are, none of them will come close to satisfying me as much as God himself will.
+When I feel disappointed by God, it’s because at that moment there’s something I’m longing for more than him, whether it be healing, employment, a child, a wife.
+As good as healing, employment, children, and marriage might be, none of them will come close to satisfying me as much as God himself.

-So when I’m disappointed by God there’s a problem with my faith.
+So when I’m disappointed by God, there’s a problem with my faith.
 I’m not trusting that God himself is who he says he is for me in Jesus.
-I'm not trusting him as my all-satisfying Treasure.
+I’m not trusting in him as my all-satisfying treasure.

 - Come to Jesus Christ with your disappointment, trusting him to meet you and change your heart (Psalm 40:1–3).

-- Plead for the work of the Spirit to change your heart, strengthen your faith, enable you once again to experience Jesus Christ as your all-satisfying Treasure (John 6:35).
+- Plead for the work of the Spirit to change your heart, strengthen your faith, and enable you once again to experience Jesus Christ as your all-satisfying treasure (John 6:35).

 - Pray over God’s promise that he will ordain every trial to bring you even more heart-satisfaction in him (2 Corinthians 4:17).
 Do this until the Spirit strengthens your faith that whatever you lack will bring you even more of God.

 - Also pray over God’s promise that he will take care of everything else you need (health, work, money) in such a way that it will bring you even more of him (Philippians 4:13, 19; Matthew 6:33).